-The legal profession is beginning to realise that a law degree is not the only route to a legal career, and 2013 is most certainly the year for legal apprenticeships.
+The legal profession is beginning to realise that a law degree is not the only route to a legal career.
 Research by the National Apprenticeship Service shows that 77% of employers who already have apprentices believe that apprenticeships make individuals more competitive and 88% believe that they lead to a more motivated workforce.

 A legal apprenticeship is quite simply an alternative to the traditional law degree.
 As a legal apprentice, you can receive professional training with a law firm or in-house legal department whilst earning a salary.
 These apprenticeships offer a number of different training opportunities from various providers for existing and new members of staff.
 They offer a combination of on-the-job training and nationally recognised qualifications.
 Within the legal sector, they are available in legal administration and legal services.